-Asthma and COPD are among the most challenging and complex conditions for healthcare organizations to manage.
+Asthma and COPD are among the most challenging and complex conditions for healthcare providers and organizations to manage.

 - Many patients struggle to manage their disease and adhere to their prescribed medication regimen.

 - Clinicians frequently lack the tools to easily identify which patients need more attention.

 - And the direct costs of asthma and COPD in the U.S. are more than $100 billion annually.1

 1. Helleman DE, et al. (2000) Chest, 118: 1278 - 1275.
 Barnett SB, et al. (2011) Journal of Allergy and Clinical Immunology, 127(1)